 “You cannot answer the question of how you know the canon is inspired apart from the existence of sacred tradition.
 The way that the Jewish people understood which books of the Bible were the Bible did not come from the Bible itself alone.
 It came from an adherence to sacred tradition, just as in the NT we are taught that we adhere to sacred tradition as well.”

 This creates a serious problem as history tells a different story.
 There was no universal sacred tradition among the Jews.
-The canon differed among the Sadducees, Pharisees, Essenes, and even the Samaritans.
+The canon differed among the Sadducees, Pharisees, and Essenes.
 The canon also differed among the versions of the Septuagint used by the Greek-speaking Diaspora.
 There was never a top-down, centralized authority determining a consistent canon.
 The Jewish people had no such understanding: it was anachronistic.
 Professor Timothy Lim summarizes the point:

 “Despite what some ancient sources state, the Bible did not drop down from heaven.
 It is the community that decides which books are to be included in the canon.”